U.S. House Judiciary’s debut hearing on the border centers on blame for fentanyl crisis - NewsBreak

 “What I find particularly pernicious is the attempt to conflate the issues of migrants seeking legal asylum through our legal processes with the very real scourge of fentanyl trafficking,” she said.

-The post U.S. House Judiciary’s debut hearing on the border centers on blame for fentanyl crisis appeared first on Nebraska Examiner .
+The post U.S. House Judiciary’s debut hearing on the border centers on blame for fentanyl crisis appeared first on Florida Phoenix .

 Comments / 0